 This report focuses on the month of April 2011.
-A summary of countywide and regional planning activities for the next three months is found in Attachment A and a three year schedule for the countywide and the regional processes is found in Attachment B and Attachment C respectively.
+A summary of countywide and regional planning activities for the next three months is found in Attachment A and a three year schedule is found in

-Highlights include MTC/Alameda CTC Call for Projects and Programs and the process for moving from the recently released Initial Vision Scenario to the Alternative Scenarios that are scheduled to be released by ABAG in July.
+Attachment B. Highlights include MTC/Alameda CTC Call for Projects and Programs and the process for moving from the recently released Initial Vision Scenario to the Detailed Scenarios that are scheduled to be released in July.

-1) MTC/ Alameda CTC Call for Projects and Programs and Public Outreach Activities
+1) MTC/ Alameda CTC Call for Projects and Programs

 The concurrent Call for Projects and Programs was released on February 25, 2011.
-Project/program applications were due to Alameda CTC by April 12, 2011.
-Approximately 260 applications were received by the due date.
-These projects and programs were screened and a preliminary tiered list of CWTP and RTP projects and programs developed.
+Project/program applications are due to Alameda CTC by April 12, 2011, so they can be screened and a preliminary list of CWTP projects and programs developed.
 A draft list of projects and programs recommended for inclusion in the RTP is due to MTC by April 29, 2011.
-The CWTP-TEP Steering Committee is anticipated to review the draft list at its meeting on April 28, 2011 and recommend that it be forwarded to MTC by the deadline.
-The Draft list of projects and programs will be presented to Alameda CTC committees and advisory groups in May culminating in a public hearing at the May 26, 2011 CWTP-TEP Steering Committee meeting with a recommendation for approval by the Commission on the same day.
+The Draft list of projects and programs will be presented to Alameda CTC committees in May culminating in a public hearing at the May 26, 2011 CWTP-TEP Steering Committee meeting with a recommendation for approval by the Commission on the same day.
 The final list is due to MTC on May 27, 2011.
-Staff has received input on transportation needs from the public in February and March at five public meetings held throughout the County, through the Alameda CTC administrative and advisory committee meetings, and through an on-line and in-person toolkit questionnaire.
+Staff has received input on transportation needs from the public in February and March at five public meetings held throughout the County and through the Alameda CTC administrative and advisory committee meetings.
+Staff is developing a master list of projects and programs received to date, which will be distributed at the April meeting.